makeplans/makeplans-api/readme.md

 To specify JSON as input use HTTP-header `Content-Type: application/json`.
 The body must be JSON-formatted and include the object with required attributes.

 To use normal form data specify HTTP-header `application/x-www-form-urlencoded`.
 Form values should be sent like this: `resource[title]=Unicorn`.
+To specify array values use: `selected_resources[]=1337&selected_resources[]=555`.
+The same applies when doing a GET request with URL parameters.

 ## Date handling